 Cost allocation.
 DTCC allocates the cost of these plans to its subsidiaries based primarily upon the estimated proportion of each subsidiary's salary cost relative to DTCC's total salary cost.
-The defined contribution retirement plans costs allocated to NSCC were \$10,199,000 and \$5,527,000 for the years ended December 31, 2020 and 2019, respectively.
-The defined benefit pension and other postretirement benefit plans costs allocated to NSCC were \$1,159,000 and \$2,590,000 for the years ended December 31, 2020 and 2019, respectively.
-These costs are included in Employee compensation and related benefits, Interest expense, and Other non-operating income, net in the accompanying Statements of Income based on the nature of the pension expense component.
+The defined contribution retirement plans costs allocated to NSCC were expense of \$10,583,000 and \$10,199,000 for the years ended December 31, 2021 and 2020, respectively.
+The defined benefit pension and other postretirement benefit plans costs allocated to NSCC were income of \$234,000 and expense of \$1,159,000 for the years ended December 31, 2021 and 2020, respectively.
+These costs are included in Employee compensation and related benefits, Interest expense, and Other non-operating income, net in the accompanying Statements of Income based on the nature of the pension expense component as of December 31, 2021 and 2020 follow (in thousands):